sarranetor/ex3/ekalman_radar/README.md

 $velocity = h_v(x_k) = \sqrt(x.vel^2 + y.vel^2)$

-The relation is non linear thus the **Exstended** kalman filter needs to be used.
+The relation is non linear thus the **extended** kalman filter needs to be used.
 This means to linearise the relationship using the taylor series with the first derivative.
 H will be the **Jacobian** matrix of $h(.)$ given the state variable.

     H = [y/sqrt(y*y + x*x), x/sqrt(y*y + x*x), 0, 0,
          x/(y*y + x*x),   - y/(y*y + x*x),     0, 0,